Malizma333/line-rider-web-guide/pages/scripting_tutorials/advanced_gravity.md

 ### Multirider Gravity

 Because of the way gravity checks work, each rider is iteratively processed in seventeen sub-frames, one at a time.
-This means we can check for which rider is being processed and return a different gravity value accordingly.
+This means we can check which rider is being processed and return a different gravity value accordingly.
 The following is an example of this.

 ```js
 (function() {